WeersmaLabIBD/Microbiome/Protocol_Exome_project.md

  install.packages("jsonlite")
  install.packages("highr")

-# s13_CoverageCalculations_0.sh: bug . time is too short
+# s13_CoverageCalculations_0.sh: bug . run_time is too short, shift it to more time

 for i in s13_CoverageCalculations_*.sh do sed -i 's;--time=05:59:00;--time=96:59:00;g' $i done

-# s09e_MantaAnnotation_0.sh: bug . script is killed
+# s09e_MantaAnnotation_0.sh: bug . script is killed due to limited memory

 for i in s09e_MantaAnnotation_*.sh do